 How TBIs Are Diagnosed Today

 Technology has recently created new methods of identifying TBI: The Banyan Brain Trauma Indicator, the EyeBOX, and DTI and SPECT scan imaging.
 The Banyan Brain Trauma Indicator is a blood test that measures certain proteins that are predictive of TBI with good accuracy if administered within 12 hours of the injury.
-The EyeBOX, which tracks patient’s eye movements, is effective if used within one week of injury.
-Perhaps most promising, however, are new types of imaging that can pinpoint areas of damage by measuring neurological activity: Diffuse Tensor Imaging (DTI) and Single-Photon Emission Computer Tomography (SPECT) Scans.
+The EyeBOX, which tracks patients’ eye movements, is effective if used within one week of injury.
+Perhaps most promising, however, are new types of imaging that can pinpoint areas of damage by measuring neurological activity: Diffuse Tensor Imaging (DTI) and Single-Photon Emission Computed Tomography (SPECT) Scans.
 These images can identify brain injuries years after they have occurred.

 Identifying Damage Years Later

-The ability to identify damage years later is important because about half of people who suffer even a mild TBI will experience long-term functional limitations and/or neuropsychological symptoms that they may not be able to recognize immediately.
+The ability to identify damage years later is important because about half of the people who suffer even a mild TBI will experience long-term functional limitations and/or neuropsychological symptoms that they may not be able to recognize immediately.
 In helping these patients, traditional medical treatment often falls short.
 One recent study demonstrated the tendency of emergency departments to usher TBI patients out the door without an adequate explanation of what has happened to them.
 This study revealed that more than half of mild TBI patients received no follow-up care or even educational materials at discharge from the emergency department.

-That is a shame, because TBI is treatable.
-There are neurological therapies, cognitive therapies, rehabilitation techniques and medications that can help.
-Even just finding out a TBI has occurred can be very helpful to an injured person by increasing self-reflection.
-That person can now say, for example: Wait a minute, that mood is just my TBI, that’s not me.
+That is a shame, because TBI is treatable with neurological and cognitive therapies, rehabilitation techniques, and medications.
+Even just finding out that a TBI has occurred can be very helpful to an injured person by increasing self-reflection.
+That person can now say, for example: “Wait a minute, that mood is just my TBI, that’s not me.”
 Knowing you have been injured is the first step to healing.

 We Can Help You Get Compensated